banzai-inc/fixtures-component/README.md

               [:store]}))
 ```

+**That's it!** Your done.
 Make sure your `fixtures` component is passed the datastore in the `:store` key.
 When you start your system, all your data should be bootstrapped into the database.

 #### Build Your Own Adapter